wilkin547/docs.es-es/docs/visual-basic/language-reference/operators/assignment-operator.md

 ms.locfileid: "74350201"
 ---
 # <a name="-operator-visual-basic"></a>= (Operador, Visual Basic)
-Assigns a value to a variable or property.
+Asigna un valor a una variable o propiedad.

 ## <a name="syntax"></a>Sintaxis